This page is the beginning of my collection of information related to test piloting.

 Disclaimer: In no way do I claim to be an expert test pilot.
 I am relatively new to the world of test piloting and continue to learn a lot about what it takes to be a good test pilot.
 I have not had the pleasure of attending a formal test pilot school.
 I am learning on the job.
 Thankfully I have some excellent mentors to help me along the way.

 Test pilot work is not so much the constant high risk flying that there was during the transition to the jet age.
 That is what we see in the movies and such because it is exciting and easy to dramatize.
 A lot of test pilot work is mundane.
-That does not mean there is not risk though.
+That does not mean there is not plenty of risk though.
 There are many factors that come into play: Type of aircraft, program goals, funding, et cetera.

 For those who wish to do the initial flights and other test flights on their homebuilt or kit airplanes, there is much to consider if you wish to do it safely.
 Looking at the accident statistics related to these activities leads me to believe that many builders do not have the proper skills and/or decision-making ability to do initial flights on their aircraft.
 I really hope that this will change.